Why Healing Parses Don't Matter

 There also often isn’t the ability to be hitting raid cooldowns "on cooldown" which can mean healers find themselves sitting on cooldowns for longer than they’d like.
 This is just part of properly managing a healing team’s cooldowns and will always happen in nearly all circumstances during progression.

 Mana is the resource which defines how often we can use our highest HPS spells, and when we have to worry about being efficient.
-Being given BoW and/or Innervate give you the opportunity to cast higher HPS spells more frequently, which when used right can result in a significant healing increase.
+Being given Blessing of Wisdom and/or Innervate give you the opportunity to cast higher HPS spells more frequently, which when used right can result in a significant healing increase.

 Ignoring mechanics is one of the most obvious hallmarks of someone more interested in their own personal performance than the success of their raid.
 Because most healers output reduced HPS while moving, the ability to avoid moving entirely is typically a significant HPS increase.
 This includes not having to soak, having others spread so you don’t have to move, not dispelling priority targets and dropping pools of fire in the middle of your raid.
 These actions generally don’t help contribute to the success of your raid, but they will increase your personal HPS.